 Have you considered offering a “menu of benefits” giving your employees the opportunity to make “ala carte” selections based on their own personal needs?
 Perhaps your receptionist is covered under her husband’s medical insurance, but she needs dental insurance for the entire family.
 There are a variety of options to consider, whether the cost is absorbed by the employer, shared between the employer and employee or offered at a discount through a group benefit plan.
 Allow us to assist you in finding the solution that works best for your employees and your bottom line.

-How important is disability insurance?
+How important is disability income insurance?

 We all rely on our regular income for current monthly living expenses as well as for our future obligations and retirement planning.
-Disability insurance can replace a significant percentage of your income during the time in which you are unable to work.
+Disability income insurance can help replace a portion of your income during the time in which you are unable to work.
 After all, your greatest asset is your ability to earn a living.
 At Hurley Associates, we realize how vital it is to protect you and your family against severe financial hardship.
 A quality insurance plan can help you maintain your current lifestyle, safeguard your future and honor your financial obligations.

 The first line of defense is a personal disability insurance policy; one that will take care of you, your family and the household.
 Additional lines of disability insurance protection are also available to help cover retirement contributions and business obligations.
 If you own a practice, you have a lot to lose if a disability occurs.
 Not only do lose income, but you could potentially lose the business that you worked so hard to build.
 Ask us about the options for protecting both.